accee00/The-Startup-Idea-Evaluator/README.md

 - Vote and unvote on ideas
 - Top ideas leaderboard
 - Share ideas via clipboard
 - Responsive UI for mobile devices
+- Dark/ Light modes

 ## How to Run Locally
 1. **Clone the repository:**